 Legislative action to address the gender imbalances in economic decision-making continues to drive progress.
-Seven Member States have so far adopted mandatory national quotas for the underrepresented sex for listed companies with Greece being the latest addition to this list in 2020.
-Nine further EU countries have taken a softer approach.
-The remaining 11 Member States have not taken any significant action.
+Seven Member States have so far adopted mandatory national quotas for the under-represented sex for listed companies177 with Greece being the latest addition to this list in 2020.

-the national stock exchange, which covers the largest companies by market capitalisation and/or volume of market trades.
+174 Publicly listed means that the shares of the company are traded on the stock exchange.
+The 'largest' companies in each country are taken to be the members (max.50) of the primary blue-chip index maintained by the national stock exchange, which covers the largest companies by market capitalisation and/or volume of market trades.
 Only companies registered in the country concerned (according to the ISIN code) are taken into account.

-$^{175}$ The annual change figures show an acceleration of the rate of progress between 2010 and 2016, but subsequently - apart from a blip in 2019 - the rate of change has slowed down.
+175 The annual change figures show an acceleration of the rate of progress between 2010 and 2016, but subsequently - apart from a blip in 2019 - the rate of change has slowed down.

-&lt;sup>176 National gender quota targets: FR & IT (40%), BE & PT (33%), DE & AT (30%), EL (25%).
+176 National gender quota targets: FR & IT (40%), BE & PT (33%), DE & AT (30%), EL (25%).

-&lt;sup>177 Belgium, France, and Italy adopted the national quotes in 2011, followed by Germany (2015), Austria and Portugal (2017).
+177 Belgium, France, and Italy adopted the national quotes in 2011, followed by Germany (2015), Austria and Portugal (2017).